stevenMouret/web-accessibility-guidelines/_doc/techniques/aria-label-labelledby-describedby.md

 ## ARIA attributes aria-label, aria-labelledby and aria-describedby

-The accessible name allows you to identify an element and return it to technical assistance (TA).
+The accessible name allows to identify an element and returns it to technical assistance (TA).
 It is provided by:

-* The text of the element,
+* the text of the element,
-* an attribute, (an `alt` attribute on an `<image>`)
+* an attribute (an `alt` attribute on an `<image>`),
-* or by an associated element (a `<label>` tag for example)
+* or by an associated element (a `<label>` tag for example).

-An accessible description allows you to give additional information to an accessible name.
+An accessible description allows to give additional information to an accessible name.

-* `aria-label`, `aria-labelledby` allow you to give an accessible name to an element.
+* `aria-label` and `aria-labelledby` provide an accessible name to an element;
-* `aria-describedby` allows you to add a description to the accessible name.
+* `aria-describedby` provides a description to the accessible name.

 ### How to use them?

-* `aria-label` expects a string of characters in value, it will be the accessible name.
+* `aria-label` expects a string of characters in value, it will be the accessible name;
 * `aria-labelledby` and `aria-describedby` refer to the element id(s) on the page.

 <div class="important">
 <svg role="img" aria-label="Important" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 576 512" width="40" height="36"><title>Important</title><path d="M569.517 440.013C587.975 472.007 564.806 512 527.94 512H48.054c-36.937 0-59.999-40.055-41.577-71.987L246.423 23.985c18.467-32.009 64.72-31.951 83.154 0l239.94 416.028zM288 354c-25.405 0-46 20.595-46 46s20.595 46 46 46 46-20.595 46-46-20.595-46-46-46zm-43.673-165.346l7.418 136c.347 6.364 5.609 11.346 11.982 11.346h48.546c6.373 0 11.635-4.982 11.982-11.346l7.418-136c.375-6.874-5.098-12.654-11.982-12.654h-63.383c-6.884 0-12.356 5.78-11.981 12.654z"/></svg>
 When using `aria-label` or `aria-labelledby`, the text of the element is no longer returned to the TA.
 It is replaced by the accessible name.
-The accessible name must therefore contain all the information necessary for the user.
+The accessible name must therefore contains all the information necessary for the user.
 </div>

 <div class="tip">